 S. Giacomo gave its name to a quarter of Ascoli.
 Although being a rather small building the church has three portals one of which comes from an older church.
 A feature of S. Giacomo and in general of Ascoli is the use of travertine (from local quarries), a white/yellowish limestone which was employed in many Roman monuments.

 SS.
 Vincenzo e Anastasio: (left) fašade; (right) portal

 The fašade of this old medieval church was redesigned in 1389.
 Its 64 square partitions housed frescoes depicting episodes of the Old and the New Testament, so that the church was known as the Bible of the Poor.
 The design of the fašade is rare, but not unique and it was inspired after that of S. Rufino, the Cathedral of Assisi.

-Towers: (left) Palazzo del Popolo; all the others are in Quartiere S. Giacomo
+Towers: (left) Palazzo del Popolo; (right) towers in Quartiere S. Giacomo

 The height of the medieval towers of Ascoli show that the town, although being located next to highly seismic areas has not been hit by major earthquakes.
 St. Emidio, the patron saint of Ascoli, is known for protecting against earthquakes.
-In the early XVIIIth century, after an earthquake struck the region, but spared Ascoli in 1703, the inhabitants of the town dedicated to him a very special church.
+In the early XVIIIth century, after a 1703 earthquake which struck the region, but spared Ascoli, the inhabitants of the town dedicated to him a very special church.